 According to the article, Don't Gamble with Internet Sweepstakes:

 "There has been some concern that requiring a computer and/or Internet access to enter a sweepstakes could be deemed consideration.
 However, as long as consumers are not specifically induced to purchase Internet access and/or a computer for the purpose of participating in a promotion, Internet sweepstakes are not likely to be deemed an illegal lottery on that basis alone."

 To be safe, however, many internet sweepstakes offer a mail-in entry AMOE to be sure that they are not falling afoul of illegal lottery laws.

 There are several factors to consider when choosing an entry method.
 For example:

 - Some AMOEs might require less work than others (for example, needing to submit a photo or a recipe that won't be judged).

 - Some AMOEs will ask for less personal information (many mail-in AMOEs, for example, don't need your email address).

 - And sometimes, you'll save money using a free versus with-purchase entry method (though if you are buying a qualifying product anyway, that might be the easiest way for you to enter).

 Legally, companies are not allowed to offer better odds with some entry methods over others.
-So you do not have to worry that if you are using a free entry method instead of making a purchase your entry won't be chosen as a winner, for example.
 You are free to decide which entry method is most convenient for you.

 Companies are required to disclose all entry methods in their sweepstakes' rules, as well as anywhere they are advertising the giveaway.